DynamicMetaFlow/p5js-in-class-exercise/README.md

 You will probably need the JavaScript console at some point to see if something when wrong.
 This will break the connection to *Live Preview*.
 You can still see changes by saving in Brackets and reloading the file in Chrome.

-Now lets move on to `sketch.js`.
+## Sketch file

+In p5.js like Processing.
+The main file you use to write your code is called a sketch.

+Our sketch is called `sketch.js`.
 This is what it should look like.

 #### sketch.js
 ```javascript